sustcsonglin/flash-linear-attention/README.md

 @article{yang2024delta,
-  title   = {Parallelizing Linear Transformers with the Delta Rule over Sequence Length}, author  = {Songlin Yang and Bailin Wang and Yu Zhang and Yikang Shen and Yoon Kim}, journal = {arXiv preprint arXiv:2406.06484}, year    = {2024},
+  title   = {Parallelizing Linear Transformers with the Delta Rule over Sequence Length}, author  = {Yang, Songlin and Wang, Bailin and Zhang, Yu and Shen, Yikang and Kim, Yoon}, journal = {arXiv preprint arXiv:2406.06484}, year    = {2024},
 }

 @article{zhang2024gsa,
-  title   = {Gated Slot Attention for Efficient Linear-Time Sequence Modeling}, author  = {Yu Zhang and Songlin Yang and Ruijie Zhu and Yue Zhang and Leyang Cui and Yiqiao Wang and Bolun Wang and Freda Shi and Bailin Wang and Wei Bi and Peng Zhou and Guohong Fu}, journal = {arXiv preprint arXiv:2409.07146}, year    = {2024},
+  title   = {Gated Slot Attention for Efficient Linear-Time Sequence Modeling}, author  = {Zhang, Yu and Yang, Songlin and Zhu, Ruijie and Zhang, Yue and Cui, Leyang and Wang, Yiqiao and Wang, Bolun and Shi, Freda and Wang, Bailin and Bi, Wei and Zhou, Peng and Fu, Guohong}, journal = {arXiv preprint arXiv:2409.07146}, year    = {2024},
 }